 So, what makes the Rottweiler such a good guard dog?
 Let’s explore some of the traits that make Rottweiler guard dogs one of the best breeds for protection work!

 According to the Canine Journal, Rottweilers rank among the top ten for most intelligent dog breeds.
-These dogs need sufficient levels of mental stimulation and physical activity to stay healthy and maintain optimal weight.
+Similar to Giant Schnauzer protection dogs, Rottweilers need sufficient levels of mental stimulation and physical activity to stay healthy and maintain optimal weight.

 Adding proper training to this activity can make Rottweilers exceptional protection dogs.
 The right training can help Rottweilers become obedient, strong, and more vigilant.
 Here are some of the reasons why you should have Rottweiler protection dogs for protecting your family or property.

 Let’s dive deeper into each one of these characteristics to give you a better picture of the Rottweiler as a personal protection dog.

 You might be surprised to know that the Rottweiler breed does extremely well in the alertness and intelligence department!
 Which makes them a prime candidate for protection dog training.
 Let’s undo some of the misconceptions about this great dog breed.

 Contrary to what some might believe, Rottweilers are not a “dumb” breed of dogs.
 In fact, according to Stanley Coren’s study on the intelligence of dogs, the Rottweiler is the ninth smartest dog breed in the world!

 Rottweiler protection dogs have a complex instinctive and adaptive intelligence that makes them ideal for personal protection and guard work.
 They can be a bit stubborn though, so training them must begin at an early age.

 Only a strict and patient trainer can tackle their stubbornness.
 Rottweilers are herding dogs and likely to nip and run after things.
 Any trainer who is working with a Rottweiler must train these dogs patiently to mold them into a disciplined protection dog.